shakeel-faiz/FF/11Nov-24/02-enc-chart.md

 ## What is an ENC file?

-An ENC file is related to Electronic Navigation Chart (ENC) which is a digital vector chart used in electronic charting systems for marine navigation.
-ENC files contain geospatial data, such as depth contours, navigation aids, and other information needed for safe navigation.
-ENC is a standardized format defined by the International Hydrographic Organization (IHO) in the S-57 standard.
+An **ENC file** is related to **Electronic Navigation Chart (ENC)** which is a digital vector chart used in electronic charting systems for marine navigation; ENC files contain geospatial data, such as depth contours, navigation aids and other information needed for safe navigation.
+ENC is a standardized format defined by the **International Hydrographic Organization (IHO)** in the **S-57 standard**.

-The S-57 standard specifies the structure and content of ENC files.
-These files typically have a ".enc" file extension.
-ENC files are used by Electronic Chart Display and Information Systems (ECDIS) on ships for navigation.
-ECDIS systems use ENC data to display electronic charts, providing navigators with real-time information to aid in safe and efficient navigation.
+The S-57 standard specifies the structure and content of ENC files; these files typically have ".enc" file extension.
+ENC files are used by **Electronic Chart Display and Information Systems (ECDIS)** on ships for navigation; ECDIS systems use ENC data to display electronic charts, providing navigators with real-time information to aid in safe and efficient navigation.

 ## ENC File Format - More Information